-other buildings to withstand climate-related impacts.
+CR5: The project will use the existing mechanisms of DINAVI (Ministry of Housing and Land Management), in particular the Urban Rehabilitation Program [Programa de Rehabilitación Urbana], which is a longlasting Program embedded in the budget of the Ministry.
+DINAVI will technically manage the newly proposed revolving fund to reinforce houses and other buildings to withstand climate-related impacts.
 By developing this concessional credit line, DINAVI will gain the experience of promoting investments focused on flood risk adaptation.
 Demonstration of adaptation measures at the household level will be available through the experiences financed with this proposal.
 The assumption is that, if it works successfully, DINAVI will continue it over time as such, and will pass on to inform existing lines so that they adopt this type of criteria and adaptation measures as eligible investment.
 Furthermore, the Project will assess the effectiveness of such adaptation measures for flood-prone households and will capture and share evidence and lessons learned across the population, thus enhancing the upscaling of successful measures among similar vulnerable communities.
 The DINAVI program has great continuity and has proven to transcend the government in place at any given time: it has been in operation for 12 years and has been redirected to different needs.
-Section II-J has been updated to reflect these Section II-J has been updated to reflect these concepts.
-14. Does the project / programme provide an overview of environmental and social impacts / risks identified, in compliance with the Environmental and Partly.
-The checklist of environmental and social principles indicate that additional work is required under compliance with law; access and equity; marginalized and vulnerable groups; gender and CR6: The document now mentions that AF's ESP and national environmental impact assessments are applied (in addition to the CAF safeguards) to ensure that marine ecosystems are not negatively impacted by any sand dredging activities.
-See Section II-K .
-Also, the legislation related with Aggregates Social Policy and women's empowerment, extraction in coastal and underwater areas has
+Section II-J has been updated to reflect these concepts. pr ar er sc ris cc Ei rogramme provide n overview of nvironmental and ocial impacts / sks identified, in ompliance with the nvironmental and ocial Policy and Partly.
+The checklist of environmental and social principles indicate that additional work is required under compliance with law; access and equity; marginalized and vulnerable groups; gender and women's empowerment, ,